-While visiting the Wisconsin Maritime Museum and touring USS Cobia, Boy Scouts have the opportunity to cover some of the requirements for several merit badges.
+While visiting the Wisconsin Maritime Museum and touring USS Cobia, Cub Scouts and Boy Scouts have the opportunity to cover requirements for several adventure loops and merit badges.
+Most of these requirements are covered with self-guided packets, to be completed on your own during your visit.
+(Badges/loops not included) When you request a visit, just indicate which program(s) you want to work on.

 Boy Scout Merit Badges

 We can not guarantee staff-led programs at this time, however, your troop can still rent out a Merit Badge kit to work on a badge while at the museum.
 Two kits are now available to rent: Signs, Signals & Codes and Fish & Wildlife Management.
 The kits are $20/troop to rent out during a daytime visit or to use after an overnight.
 See below for more information.

 Signs, Signals, & Codes Program Kit

 Learn the meanings of nautical signal flags, how to spell your name using semaphores, write in Morse Code, and decrypt cipher codes!
 This program covers the following requirements: 1, 3a, 4a/b, 6a, 8a/c/d & 10.
 We have Morse Code machines, semaphore flags, and nautical flags for hands-on learning.
 This program kit can be rented out to be self-guided or staff-led (if available).

 Our new badge kit has everything you need to complete all but one of the requirements for this badge!
 The kit will help scouts learn about Wisconsin wildlife, invasive species (emphasis on aquatic invasives!), and management practices to protect our plants and animals.
 Along with a plethora of information, that offers something for all ages, the kit includes games and activities, guidebooks, and cards.
 This program covers the requirements for 1-4, 6a or 6b, 7a, and 8.
 The requirements for 5 will have to be done on your own.